learnery/learnery/README.md

     $ bundle

-generate the initial theme files (only pretend at first)
+generate the initial theme files

+    $ rails generate learnery:theme

+If you have own files in your rails app and want to see what the generator does, you can run it in test mode first ("pretend")

     $ rails generate  learnery:theme -p

-if you like what the generator does, run it for real, without the -p = pretend flag

-    $ rails generate learnery:theme

 then, install the migrations for the learnery engine and run them: